How To Get A Mortgage If You’re Self-Employed

 As a self-employed person, you're working hard to build a business and leave your mark on the world.
 You're proud of what you've accomplished, and that your endeavors have put you in a position to be able to buy a home.
-So why should you be worried about being self-employed when applying for a mortgage?
+So why should you be worried about being self-employed when submitting a mortgage application?

-Everyone feels apprehensive when they apply for a home loan, but self-employed borrowers have to provide lots of documentation – even more than employed borrowers, who need only produce a couple years’ worth of W2s and recent paystubs.
+Many people feel apprehensive when they apply for a home loan, but self-employed borrowers have to provide lots of documentation – even more than employed borrowers, who often need only produce a couple of years’ worth of W2s, personal tax returns and recent paystubs.
 As long as you're prepared for it – and your financial house is in order – you can become a self-employed mortgage borrower.

 Is It Harder To Get Approved For A Mortgage While Self-Employed?

 There’s sometimes a misconception that it’s difficult to get a mortgage while self-employed.
 The biggest difference is the documentation your lender may require in support of your mortgage application.

 Do Self-Employed Mortgage Borrowers Have To Meet Different Standards?